biocypher/biocypher/docs/index.rst

    security in authentication).

--  After the database driver has been passed to BioCypher, a new database can be establised given the selected data structure, to be determined in the primary configuration file.
+-  After the database driver has been passed to BioCypher, a new database can be established given the selected data structure, to be determined in the primary configuration file.
 In this step, all constraints and indices are set to conform to the selected database structure.
 These can also be modified afterwards.